-The International Competitions and Assessments for Schools (ICAS) are independent skills-based assessments with a competition element.
-Commonly referred to as the UNSW tests, ICAS is unique, being the most comprehensive generally available suite of academic assessments and school tests for primary and secondary school students.
-The assessments comprise eight Computer Skills tests, eleven English tests, eleven Maths tests, ten Science tests, five Spelling tests and ten Writing tests.
+ICAS is an independent, skills-based assessment program which recognises and rewards student achievement.
+ICAS is unique, being the most comprehensive generally available suite of academic assessments for primary and secondary school students..
+The assessments comprise eight Digital Technologies tests, eleven English tests, eleven Maths tests, eleven Science tests, six Spelling tests and ten Writing tests.

 Administration Guidelines are provided to the schools with the ICAS papers to ensure that the same conditions are afforded to all students sitting ICAS.